Is CBD Oil Legal in all 50 States?

 The 2018 Farm Bill was signed into law in December 2018, effectively legalizing hemp at the federal level by removing it from the federal list of controlled substances and classifying it as an agricultural commodity.
 As a result, CBD from hemp is legal nationwide at the federal level.
 The Hemp Farming Act, included in the 2018 Farm Bill, is considered the most important victory in the history of the hemp industry in the United States.

-Why Was CBD Ever Made Illegal?
+Why is CBD Oil Illegal?

-Hemp was made illegal because it contained trace amounts of THC, and there was widespread concern that it would be used in the same way as marijuana.
-Beyond that, it seemed possible that supposed hemp farms could be used to disguise marijuana crops.
-When marijuana was made illegal, all associated compounds, derivatives, and related plants were made illegal too.
+Hemp was made illegal because it contained trace amounts of THC, and there was widespread concern that it would be used in the same way as Cannabis.
+Beyond that, it seemed possible that supposed hemp farms could be used to disguise Cannabis crops.
+When Cannabis was made illegal, all associated compounds, derivatives, and related plants were made illegal too.
 As legislative progress and scientific research were made, the potential power of CBD became more understood.
 Furthermore, advocates for hemp demonstrated that it was useful for many things, but not necessarily getting high, especially not when grown at the legal limit of 0.3% THC.